Being found on the internet in China

 Summary of ‘Being Found in Seen in China’ articles

-While your Chinese online identity offers can give you a significant advantage by themselves, your good management greatly helps them succeed.
+While your Chinese online identity offers can give you a significant advantage on their own, effective management greatly helps them succeed.

-Your trademark(s), brand in this case, is available in China. i.e., A Chinese / international business has not already registered your trademark in China
+Your trademark(s), brand in this case, are available in China. i.e., A Chinese / international business has not already registered your trademark in China

-Your trademarks, i.e., brand, product names, etc, are known in the international / Chinese market.
+Your trademarks, i.e., brand names, product names, etc., are recognised in the international / Chinese markets.

 Appropriate domains, social media, etc., and names are available.

 Your brand/product name does not have an appropriate meaning/translation in spoken or written Chinese.
 For example, Google had this problem in China.
-The English pronouncement of Google in Chinese means “rice framer”.
+The English pronunciation of Google in Chinese means “rice framer”.

 Politicians, the press, and businesses worldwide have spoken and written extensively about the problems with intellectual property rights in China.

-China has many issues with international intellectual property rights and their enforcement.
+China faces numerous issues related to international intellectual property rights and their enforcement.

 If your trademark/copyright is agreed upon and registered in China, a dispute over a trademark can often be resolved with a letter from a local Chinese solicitor.
 No business or Chinese person wishes to be seen breaking Chinese rules and regulations.